AqwamCreates/DataPredict/docs/API/Models/OrdinalRegression.md

 #### Returns:

-* predictedlabelVector: A vector tcontaining predicted labels generated from the model.
+* predictedlabelVector: A vector containing predicted labels generated from the model.

 * valueVector: A vector that contains the values of predicted labels.

 -OR-

-* predictedMatrix: A matrix containing all distances between stored and given data points.
+* predictedMatrix: A matrix containing all the probabilities.

 ## Inherited From